forchag/hyperledger/README.md

 but it can also transmit them over LoRa or use both channels for redundancy via the `--mode` option.
 These scripts are stubs and can be run on a Raspberry Pi with appropriate radio modules attached.
+The chaincode now records all of these metrics so that agronomists can track detailed conditions directly on the ledger.

 ## Connecting sensors to a Raspberry Pi